atirek-pro/ChatCSV.AI-LLM_Assignment/README.md

 # ProtonDatalabs AI developer Assignment - Chatbot application

+# Edits Made By Atirek Gupta

+## FrontEnd
+1. Modified the frontend App.tsx code by modifying the API calling functionlaity
+2. Designed the Front end using css and bootstrap

+## Backend
+1. Made the backend api fully functional by modifying the predict function
+2. Used opens-source model TheBloke/Llama-2-7B-Chat-GGUF (Link -> https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/blob/main/llama-2-7b-chat.Q5_K_M.gguf) and langchian to created the csv chatbot functionlaity
+3. Now it can recieve the uploaded csv file and question from the front end and save that uploaded csv in a temporary folder named temp
+4. now using the langchain and huggingface transformers it can convert it into vectors using sentance transformers
+5. the vectors and the question is then passed to the defined LLM and it generate resonse for the user quesry with the context of the uploaded csv.

 ## Preface

 At ProtonDatalabs, we leverage cutting-age gen-AI solutions to deliver buisness value to our clients.
 We are able to do this by combining aspects from AI modelling to full-stack developement.